veebch/ir-see/README.md

 Infrared (IR) photography with a Raspberry Pi NoIR Camera Module 3.

 This is intended to be a resource for making something that can give some pointers for easily capturing infrared images using a digital sensor.
-It would be easy to add a preview window, but for now, this is plenty as it is operated headless.
+It would be easy to add a preview window, but for now, this is plenty as it is operated headless and is just intended as a simple proof-of-concept.

 ## Hardware